Skip to main content

 Writer — Certyneo · About Certyneo

-Complete payroll management represents one of the most critical and heavily regulated HR processes in any organisation.
-In 2026, with the rise of digitalisation, obligations from the Labour Code, URSSAF requirements and the generalisation of electronic payslips, HR teams must master an increasingly complex ecosystem.
-This expert guide takes you through all the steps — from calculating social contributions to secure payslip delivery — integrating the latest regulatory changes and best digital practices for compliant, optimised payroll without litigation risk.
+Complete payroll management represents one of the most critical and heavily regulated HR processes in the company.
+In 2026, with the increasing shift towards digitalisation, obligations arising from the Labour Code, URSSAF requirements and the generalisation of electronic pay slips, HR teams must master an increasingly complex ecosystem.
+This expert guide accompanies you through all stages — from calculating social contributions to secure delivery of the pay slip — by integrating the latest regulatory developments and best digital practices for compliant, optimised and risk-free payroll.

-Payroll management refers to the set of operations that allow calculation, establishment and transmission of employee remuneration, as well as declaration and payment of social contributions to the relevant bodies (URSSAF, pension funds, CPAM, France Travail formerly Pôle emploi).
-In 2026, this process necessarily includes digital components: real-time DSN (Nominative Social Declaration) transmission, payslip delivery in electronic format by default since the 2016 Labour Law (Article L3243-2 of the Labour Code), and secure archival.
+Payroll management refers to the set of operations enabling the calculation, establishment and transmission of employee remuneration, as well as the declaration and payment of social contributions to the competent bodies (URSSAF, pension funds, CPAM, Pôle emploi now known as France Travail).
+In 2026, this process mandatorily integrates digital components: real-time DSN (Déclaration Sociale Nominative) transmission, delivery of the pay slip in electronic format by default since the 2016 Labour Law (article L3243-2 of the Labour Code), and secure probative archiving.

 Complete payroll management thus covers:

-• Gross salary calculation: basic salary, overtime, bonuses, benefits in kind
+• Gross calculation: base salary, overtime, bonuses, benefits in kind

-• Social contribution calculation: employee and employer shares according to applicable rates
+• Calculation of social charges: employee and employer contributions according to applicable rates

-• Exemptions and specific schemes: general contribution reduction (formerly Fillon reduction), enterprise zones, subsidised contracts
+• Exemptions and specific schemes: general reduction of contributions (such as the former Fillon reduction), enterprise zones, supported contracts

-• Absence management: paid leave, sickness absence, maternity/paternity leave
+• Management of absences: paid leave, sick leave, maternity/paternity leave

 • Social declarations: monthly DSN, annual declarations

-Social contribution rates evolve each year.
-In 2026, the main applicable rates (subject to adjustments decided in the 2026 Social Security Financing Law) remain structured around:
+Social contribution rates change each year.
+In 2026, the main applicable rates (subject to adjustments decided in the 2026 Social Security Financing Act) remain structured around:

 • Health insurance (employer): 7% to 13% depending on salary level

-• Supplementary AGIRC-ARRCO pension: variable rates by bracket
+• AGIRC-ARRCO supplementary pension: variable rates depending on brackets

 • Unemployment insurance (employer): 4.05%